kazimgorgulu/pal-gds/docs/quick_layout.rst

     :align: center

 We will grating coupler PCell by reading an existing  GDS file.
-Make sure you download and put "Grating_Coupler.gds" file into your working directory.
+Make sure you download and put "GC.gds" file into your working directory.
 Here, we are manually providing the port of the grating coupler.

 .. code-block:: python